Complete Beginner's Guide to Free Bets

 This will depend on the terms of the free bet offer, but it usually requires placing a single bet of a minimum amount (e.g. £10), with odds above a certain level (e.g. evens or greater).

-Again, it varies with each bookies free bet offer, as some credit free bets as soon as you've placed a qualifying bet, while others don't release free bets until your first bet has settled.
+This varies between free bet offers, as some bookies credit free bets as soon as you've placed a qualifying bet, while others only release free bets once your qualifying bet has settled.

 Next simply select the free bet option in your betslip when you go to place your next bet.
 Just make sure you're aware of any restrictions it may have prior to betting.